skewballfox/FastFourierTransformsPaper/main.typ

 radix-8 FFTs.
 These work by modifying the indices used by the "Decimation in Time" algorithm, and modifies the twiddle factors to account for the new indices.
-Each Radix-2#super[p] algorithm have $Theta(n log n)$ time complexity, though they differ in the number of real and complex multiplications.
+Each Radix-2#super[p] algorithm have $Theta(n log n)$ time complexity, though they differ in the number of real and complex multiplications@bouguezelImprovedRadix4Radix82004.
 Radix-4 seems to be the commonly used radix-2#super[p] algorithm in FFT libraries such as FFTW and RustFFT.